cybercryptio/d1-entityframework/documentation/user_manual.md

 ## Migrating existing data

-Migrating unencrypted data to encrypted data is a simple task, but time consuming task, as all data needs to be read from the database, encrypted and then stored.
+Migrating unencrypted data to encrypted data is a simple but time consuming task, as all data needs to be read from the database, encrypted and then stored.
 A migrator is provided helping you to complete this task.

-To avoid the need for down time, a new column marked as confidential, have to be added to the table.
+To avoid the need for down time a new column, marked as confidential, has to be added to the table.
 This method allows you to have the migration running as a background task, while the application is fully operational.

-If downtime is not acceptable, it is recommended to change the business logic to use the new column if data is encrypted data is available, and fallback to the unencrypted data if needed.
+If downtime is not acceptable, it is recommended to change the business logic to use the new column if encrypted data is available, and fallback to the unencrypted data if needed.

 ### Example